 One of our highest priorities is to ensure your privacy and peace of mind by employing the most advanced online security measures in the industry.
-Once enrolled in online banking, you will be able to use a self-selected User ID, Password and Multi-factor Authentication System that serves as your first line of security.
+Once enrolled in NetTeller online banking, you'll be able to use a self-selected User ID, Password and Multi-factor Authentication System that serves as your first line of security.

-Every step of the way, we will provide you with state-of-the-art encryption of all data transmitted between your computer and our secure site.
-Most browsers today utilize an encryption method called Secure Sockets Layer (SSL).
-SSL is software-based protocol that encodes data before it is transmitted over the Internet.
-Blackhawk Bank Online uses 128-bit SSL encryption to ensure the privacy of your information.
+We provide state-of-the-art encryption of all data transmitted between your computer and our secure site.
+Most browsers today utilize Secure Sockets Layer (SSL) encryption, a protocol that encodes data before it's transmitted over the Internet.
+Blackhawk Bank uses 128-bit SSL encryption to ensure the privacy of your online information.